Canon 1D C vs M100

 Studio photographers will appreciate that the Canon 1D C (unlike the M100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1DC has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the 1DC from Canon.
+Both the 1DC and the M100 have been discontinued, but can regularly be found used on eBay.
+The M100 was replaced by the Canon M200, while the 1DC does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D C or the Canon M100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.